jordanlei/dcgan/README.md

 ## DCGAN implementation on MNIST dataset
 Below is an implementation of a DCGAN on the MNIST dataset, trained on 8000 epochs:
 ![MNIST-progression](https://github.com/jordanlei/dcgan/blob/master/mnist/progression.gif)

+## DCGAN implementation on CIFAR dataset
+In progress.